-Apply specified rate per acre as foliar spray as pest populations begin to build.
+Apply specified rate per acre as a broadcast or directed foliar spray as pest populations begin to build.
 Thorough uniform coverage is necessary to achieve insect control.
-A spray adjuvant may be used to improve coverage.
-Prey 1.6 Insecticide may not knockdown established and heavy insect populations.
+VADER spray adjuvant may be used to improve coverage.
+SHERPA Insecticide may not knockdown established and heavy insect populations.
 Two applications may be required to achieve control.
 Scout fields and retreat if needed.
-Prey 1.6 Insecticide may be tank mixed with other insecticides as recommended for knockdown of pests or for improved control of other pests.
+SHERPA Insecticide may be tank mixed with other insecticides as for knockdown of pests or for improved control of other pests